Colombia–Panama border: Post-colonial period

 In 1810, Colombia declared independence from Spain, and united with Venezuela (and later Panama and Ecuador) to form Gran Colombia in 1819.
 The union split however in 1829–30, with Colombia (including Panama) separating off as the Republic of New Granada.
-In 1858 this was renamed the Granadine Confederation and in 1855 the state of Panama was created within it, with the border with the rest of the Confederation fixed the same years.
+In 1858, this was renamed the Granadine Confederation, and in 1855 the state of Panama was created within it, with the border with the rest of the Confederation fixed the same years.
 The federal country was renamed the United States of Colombia in 1863, however the country was centralised in 1885.
-Panamanian separatism grew, with the country declaring independence in 1903 with the backing the United States, who wished to build a canal across the country.
+Panamanian separatism grew, with the country declaring independence in 1903 with the backing of the United States, who wished to build a canal across the country.

-On April 6, 1914 Colombia and the United States signed a treaty which recognised the 1855 Colombia–Panama border.
-Colombia and Panama concluded the Victoria-Velez Treaty in Bogotá on August 20, 1924, a border treaty signed by the Foreign Ministers of Panama, Nicolas Victoria, and Colombia, Jorge Velez.
+On April 6, 1914, Colombia and the United States signed a treaty which recognised the 1855 Colombia–Panama border.
+Colombia and Panama concluded the Victoria-Velez Treaty in Bogotá on August 20, 1924, a border treaty signed by the foreign ministers of Panama, Nicolas Victoria, and Colombia, Jorge Velez.
 This treaty was officially registered in the Register No. 814 of the League of Nations Treaty Series, on August 17, 1925.
 The border was again based on the same Colombian law of June 9, 1855.
 The border was then demarcated on the ground via series of pillars, with the final alignment confirmed on June 17, 1938.

 Migrant crises

-In May 2016, Panama closed key border crossings to prevent undocumented migrants from Cuba and Africa entering the country.
 Cubans entering the United States are typically able to receive residency under the Cuban Adjustment Act of 1966, making Puerto Obaldia a popular crossing point for Cuban migrants traveling to the United States.
 The decision to close the border was made because Costa Rica and Nicaragua had closed their borders to Cubans heading north.
 The closing of the Panama-Colombia border resulted in a number of migrants being stranded in Turbo, a transit point for migrants.
 Some of the Cubans began protesting, demanding to be airlifted to Mexico.